Cross-Connection and Backflow Prevention Program

 Provide a copy of the letter to your Tester.
-After completing the test, the Tester will submit the results to City of West Columbia.
+After completing the test, the Tester will submit the results to the City of West Columbia.

 I’m a renter, why did I receive a letter from CWS about the backflow preventer?

 Compliance with our backflow requirements is the responsibility of the water account holder.
-If you are renting a home or commercial space, your landlord or property management company may agree to take care of the backflow installation and/or annual testing, but it is the ultimately the account holder’s responsibility.
+If you are renting a home or commercial space, your landlord or property management company may agree to take care of the backflow installation and/or annual testing, but it is ultimately the account holder’s responsibility.

 I received a letter saying I need to install a backflow preventer.
 How do I do that?